 To test reliability scale for, customer value, satisfaction, customer loyalty and demanding customers, we calculated Cronbach's alpha.
 Among this other alpha of 0.81, 0.74, 0.68, 0.67, 67 and 0.76 These values indicate a moderate internal consistency high up on a grain of questions and constructs associated with them.
 To test the construct validity of each scale, we held a construct confirmatory analysis (CFA) and analyzed the covariance matrix using maximum likelihood procedure in AMOS 19.
 Chi square (91.273) CMIN/DF (1,113) RAMSEA (0.074) GFI (0.9230 TLI (0.967) and CFI (0.971) is quite in accordance with those found in the literature.
 Subsequently, Churchill (1979) suggested that the construct should be tested based on its convergent validity and discriminant validity.
 Average variance extracted (AVE) for utilitarian and hedonic value is 0.885 and 0, 7748.
 Everything exceeded the recommended level of 0.50.
-Therefore, the scale for value and customer satisfaction over the value is having convergent validity (Fornell and Larcker, 1981).
-AVE value can also be used to evaluate discriminant validity (Fornell and Larcker, 1981). which is evident in the results of our study because greatest shared variance on the factor value is 0.47, lower than the value of the smallest AVE (0.63) for each factor and the measuring tool on a scale of utilitarian and hedonic value (Espinoza, 1999).
-Similarly, the shared variance between satisfaction and loyalty factors of 0.51, lower than the lowest AVE value (0.71) for each factor and its measuring instrument on the customer 's perception scale of the value.
+Therefore, the scale for value and customer satisfaction over the value is having convergent validity (Formell and Larcker, 1981).
+AVE value can also be used to evaluate discriminant validity (Fornell and Larcker, 1981), which is evident in the results of (3) study because greatest shared variance on the factor value is 0.47, lower than the value of the smallest AVE (0.63) for each factor and the measuring tool on a scale of contact in the lowest of the value of the value.